Great to have you with us, my friends, on Friday, live from the Southern Command in sunny South Florida.

 That's great.

-You always happen to refer to the uh Reverend Jack that certain way, and I love it every time you do that.
+And I love it every time you do that.

 I was curious why you say it like that.

-His head so high in the air, and he's looking, and you just know that he knows he's talking to a buffoon.
+And he's looking, and you just know that he knows he's talking to a buffoon.

 But he's William F. Buckley, and so he's treating this guy with respect.

-And of course, he'd ask the question at Erudite Way, and Jackson would come back with some of his rhyme mumbo jumbo.
+And of course, he'd ask the question at erudite way, and Jackson would come back with some of his rhyme mumbo-jumbo.

 It was just classically funny to me.